garfbradaz/Docs/aspnetcore/tutorials/publish-to-azure-webapp-using-vs.md

 * On the **Settings** stage of the **Publish** dialog:

   * Expand **Databases** and check **Use this connection string at runtime**

+  > [!NOTE]
+  > If you are using Connection Strings in **appsettings.json**, then leave this blank.
+  > Otherwise these settings will be saved on the remote Azure settings and appsettings.json ignored.

   * Expand **Entity Framework Migrations** and check **Apply this migration on publish**